Strategies for the LSAT

 Researching Institutional LSAT Score Expectations to Set LSAT Target Scores

-As a condition of accreditation, the American Bar Association requires all law schools to publish certain data about each class of entering students in a format known as the "Standard 509 Information Report."
-The Standard 509 for each law school is almost always easily available online, and it includes statistics such as acceptance rate, median and middle-50% GPA, and median and middle-50% LSAT scores.
-The most recent Standard 509 for Harvard Law School, for instance, shows that the middle-50% LSAT range for new students is 170-175, with a median of 173.
-Applicants with LSAT scores below 170 would therefore be in the lowest quartile and very unlikely to gain admission.
+The American Bar Association requires as a condition of accreditation that all law schools publish certain data about each class of entering students in a format known as the "Standard 509 Information Report."
+The Standard 509 for each law school is almost always readily available online, and it includes statistics such as acceptance rates, undergraduate GPAs, LSAT and GRE scores, class sizes, bar passage rates, and more.

-Another valuable research tool is the admission calculator available on the LSAC website, with which students can search law school acceptance rates by GPA and LSAT scores.
-From this calculator, one can learn that a hypothetical applicant to the University of North Dakota School of Law with a 3.0 GPA and a 160 LSAT, for example, would have a 90% chance of acceptance.
-These resources help LSAT test-takers set target scores that maximize their odds of admission to their preferred law schools, and they also provide an important data point for LSAT study.
+Another valuable tool is the admission calculator on LSAC's website, which students can use to search law school acceptance rates by GPA and LSAT scores.
+Someone can learn from this calculator, for instance, that an applicant to the University of Texas School of Law with a 3.6 GPA and a 165 LSAT would have a 7% chance of acceptance.
+At Texas Tech University School of Law, however, the same GPA and LSAT score give an applicant a 93% chance of admission.

 Diagnostic Testing and Skill Assessment